Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 \subsubsection{Complexity of RASK -- Elasticity Challenges (\textbf{E4})}

 Our final three experiments assess the complexity and scalability of our approach for increasingly larger problem sizes.
-Our hypothesis is that the ability to select between multiple elasticity strategies can improve global SLO fulfillment.
-However, increasing the number of elasticity parameters also expands the solution space and the complexity for finding optimal assignments.
-To that extent, we compare three instances of our RASK agent: operating in 1 dimension---adjusting only \textit{cores}; in 2 dimensions---adjusting \textit{cores} and \textit{data quality}; and in 3 dimensions---adding \textit{model size} for the CV services.
-We evaluate these agents for the \textit{Diurnal} request pattern, running 5 repetitions each, and capture RASK's CPU usage.
+We compare three instances of our RASK agent: operating in 1 dimension---adjusting only \textit{cores}; in 2 dimensions---adjusting \textit{cores} and \textit{data quality}; and in 3 dimensions---adding \textit{model size} for the CV services.
+We evaluate these agents for the \textit{Diurnal} request pattern---5 repetitions each---and capture RASK's overhead as in \cite{usman_lightweight_2025}: CPU, RAM, and performed GFLOPS\footnotemark.

 \paragraph{Results}